Icinga/icinga2/doc/3-monitoring-basics.md

 All hosts in the `my-linux-servers` hostgroup should get the `my-ssh` service applied based on an [apply rule](#apply).
 The optional `ssh_port` command argument should be inherited from the host the service is applied to.
 If not set, the check command `my-ssh` will omit the argument.
+The `host` argument is special: `skip_key` tells Icinga 2 to ignore the key, and directly put the value onto the command line.
+The `order` attribute specifies that this argument is the first one (`-1` is smaller than the other defaults).

     object CheckCommand "my-ssh" {
       import "plugin-check-command"